+Small RNAs regulate gene expression, mainly via RNA silencing.
+Endogenous expression of microRNA’s (miRNA) can induce the degradation of their complementary messenger RNA, thereby altering overall gene expression levels.

 Small RNA’s are <100 nucleotides in length, and are usually non-coding RNA molecules.
-They have a regulatory function, mainly in RNA silencing.
-Endogenous expression of microRNA’s (miRNA) can induce the degradation of their complementary messenger RNA, thereby altering overall gene-expression levels.

 GenomeScan’s Small RNA-Seq service allows you to identify and quantify all small RNA types, including miRNA, siRNA, snoRNA, snRNA, mtRNA, piRNA and other non-coding sequences.
 Our R&D team has developed an accredited method, allowing you to select the size range of the transcripts you are interested in, with great accuracy and robustness.